TeseoLou/codoku/README.md

 These were linked at the bottom of `index.html` to avoid DOM timing issues.

 ![Codoku Repository Structure – Expanded](docs/figures/screenshots/repository-setup.webp)
-*Expanded repository view showing modular JavaScript files, HTML pages, and the core stylesheet for Codoku.*
+*Expanded repository view showing modular JavaScript files, HTML pages, and the core stylesheet for **Codoku**.*

 ## **4.3 Page Template**
 Once the initial project folder and file structure was in place, the next step was to establish a universal page template that could be reused across all HTML pages.
-This involved building out shared structural components and styling elements that define Codoku’s visual identity and layout consistency.
+This involved building out shared structural components and styling elements that define **Codoku’s** visual identity and layout consistency.

 The goal was to create a flexible yet robust HTML + CSS foundation that could be duplicated into every page and would only require page-specific content edits going forward.